kohlkopf/kohlkopf.github.io/_posts/2018-12-20-jekyll_dev.md

 The site is now being served at http://127.0.0.1:4000.

-# 2. Viewer  in RStudio
+# 2. Viewer pane in RStudio

 ![console](/img/2018-12-20-jekyll_dev/console.png)